groue/GRMustache/guides/runtime/helpers.md

 ### Implementing helpers with classes conforming to the `GRMustacheHelper` protocol

 Now that we have a nice working localizing helper, we may well want to reuse it in some other projects.
-Unfortunately, the two techniques seen above don't help us that much acheiving this goal:
+Unfortunately, the two techniques seen above don't help us that much achieving this goal:

 - the selector technique binds the helper code to the section name, thus making impossible to share the helper code between various sections of various templates.
 - the block technique provides no way to cleanly encapsulate the helper code.

-The `GRMustacheHelper` protocol aims at giving you a way to create classes which encapsulate a helper.
+The `GRMustacheHelper` protocol aims at giving you a way to create helper classes, with all expected benefits: encapsulation and reusability.

 In our case, here would be the implementation of our localizing helper: